CarolinaFernandez/CarolinaFernandez.github.io/_posts/2015-03-16-IptabLeX-XOR-DDoS.md

 However, this post is not focused on installing from scratch or restoring a previous version.
 If you have a complex environment and for whatever reason you have not documented, automated or performed a backup of your deployment; then you may prefer try sanitizing your environment to continue working on the machine as soon as possible.
 This is <span style="text-decoration: underline;">not</span> a thorough guide, but here are some hints that may help you to identify the problem, isolate it and hopefully, destroy it.
 As already said, this explanation attempts to be a workaround to fix a compromised environment so you can resume work on your machine, having back its full capacity; but nevertheless, <span style="text-decoration: underline;">you should do a clean install of your OS</span> in the machine as soon as possible.

-#### First: identify if your VM is compromised
+#### Find the compromised node

-It usually seems hard to identify [whether your VM is part of a DDoS botnet](http://security.stackexchange.com/questions/12446/how-do-i-know-if-my-computer-is-being-used-for-a-botnet-based-ddos-attack), as the first thing the attacker does is cover their footprints.
+It usually seems hard to identify [whether your machine is part of a DDoS botnet](http://security.stackexchange.com/questions/12446/how-do-i-know-if-my-computer-is-being-used-for-a-botnet-based-ddos-attack), as the first thing the attacker does is cover their footprints.

 In this case, while the malicious binaries attempt to hide themselves, it is actually (still) possible to see them.
 Providing a given machine reports strange consumption of CPU, you should originally look for the files *IptabLes*, *IptabLex*; but now also for files *aiziwen* and *2862ashui8u*.